hlorus/CAD_Sketcher/docs/index.md

 ## Overview

-CAD Sketcher integrates the solver of Solvespace and closely follows it's design.
+CAD Sketcher integrates the solver of Solvespace and closely follows its design.
 Therefore the [Solvespace Documentation](https://solvespace.readthedocs.io/en/latest/) is generally also relevant.

 In order to have a parametric representation of a geometric system where curves